vaporif/slack-file-upload-action/README.md

 # Slack file upload action

-This action uploads files to slack, simple as that.
+This action uploads file to slack, simple as that.
+For now supports only a single file.

 ## Inputs